unicode-org/icu/docs/userguide/collation/api.md

 activated if the output buffer size passed is set to zero.
 Should the sort key become longer than the buffer provided, function again slips into preflighting mode.
-The overall performance is poorer than if the function is called with a zero output buffer .
+The overall performance is poorer than if the function is called with a zero output buffer.
 If the size of the sort key returned is greater than the size of the buffer provided, the content of the result buffer is undefined.
 In that case, the result buffer could be reallocated to its proper size and the sort key generator function can be used again.